more-stuff/auto-spotify-lists/README.md

 ## Variables to the code

 #### Settings of the app
-client id --> the client id of the app client secret --> the client secret of the app redirect uri --> is the url setted into the spotify app
+client id --> the client id of the app <br>
+client secret --> the client secret of the app <br>
+redirect uri --> is the url setted into the spotify app <br>

 #### Settings of the accounts
-spotify name --> is the nick from the old account spotify id new --> is the the id of the new account
+spotify name --> is the nick from the old account <br>
+spotify id new --> is the the id of the new account

 ## Usage